MicrosoftDocs/learn/learn-pr/azure/customize-clusters-azure-cyclecloud/includes/4-exercise-add-custom-node-array.md

 1. Within the nano editor interface, select the **Ctrl + o** key combination, select the **Enter** key, and then select the **Ctrl + x** key combination to save the changes you made and close the file.

-## Import the modified template and parameters file into the existing cluster
+## Task 5: Import the modified template and parameters file into the existing cluster

 To conclude this exercise, you'll import the modified template and its parameters file into the existing cluster, overriding its current configuration.